globallightingdata/website/docs/getting-started/create-first-gldf.md

 ### Step 4: Add Light Source

-We will add a light source with a rated input power of 10.2, a Color rendering index of 95, and a color temperature of 3000.
+We will add a [light source](/docs/structure/light-sources.md) with a rated input power of 10.2, a color rendering index of 95, and a color temperature of 3000.
 We can also set the lifetime in hours and add maintenance factor information.

 ```xml
 <LightSources>